ansys/ansys-pyensight-vscode/README.rst

 ---------

-The PyEnsight Visual Studio Code Extension is a `Visual Studio Code <VSCode_>`_ extension_ that supports PyEnSight_, a PyAnsy library.
-This extension provides renderable embedding, augmented hover links, and snippets that empower the writing and debugging of PyEnSight scripts.
+The PyEnsight Visual Studio Code Extension is a `Visual Studio Code <VSCode_>`_ extension_ that supports PyEnSight_, a PyAnsys library.
+This extension provides renderables embedding, augmented hover links, and snippets that empower the writing and debugging of PyEnSight scripts.

 Quick start